-Personnel shall be aware of what barriers have been established and which function they are intended to fulfil, as well as what performance requirements have been defined in respect of the technical, operational or organisational elements necessary for the individual barrier to be effective.
+Personnel shall be aware of what barriers have been established and which function they are intended to fulfil, as well as what performance requirements have been defined in respect of the concrete technical, operational or organisational barrier elements necessary for the individual barrier to be effective.

-Personnel shall be aware of which barriers are not functioning or have been impaired.
+Personnel shall be aware of which barriers and barrier elements are not functioning or have been impaired.

-The responsible party shall implement the necessary measures to remedy or compensate for missing or impaired barriers.
+Necessary measures shall be implemented to remedy or compensate for missing or impaired barriers.